 The AXMEDIS Programme and Publication (PnP) Engine is devised to process programmes of various multimedia content, request adaptation if required, and retrieve the requested objects, either original or newly formatted from the AXMEDIS database for distribution.
 With respect to on-demand, the request for content is processed immediately when received.
-Scalable coding and transcoding required for distribution over different terminals and networks, is achieved but utilising the functionalities of the AXMEDIS AXEPTool, developed to achieve these techniques using the MPEG-21 standards.
+Scalable coding and transcoding required for distribution over different terminals and networks, is achieved but utilising the AXMEDIS Content Processor (AXCP).
+This is processed by requesting AXCP adaptation rules and specifying the parameters to correctly format objects for the specified distribution channel and client device.

 The first prototype of the Programme and Publication Engine will be used for testing and demonstrating the on-demand publications where adaptation is requested from the XML domain.
-This method takes the restrictions of networks and terminals into consideration and makes adaptation possible in a flexible manner without the need of the digital object.
-This is achieved when the profile of the AXMEDIS object is incompatible with the destination profile, the PnP Engine interfaces with the Formatting Engine to provide the appropriate processing on the object and provides the means to access the correctly formatted object for distribution.
+The P&P Engine requests adaptation of the AXMEDIS Objects by requesting an adaptation rule in the AXMEDIS Content Processor (AXCP) with three profile parameters.
+These profile parameters required for distribution adaptation are the user profile; and network profile which makes adaptation possible in a flexible manner without the need of the digital object.
+This is achieved when the profile of the AXMEDIS object is incompatible with the destination profile, the P&P Engine interfaces with the Formatting Engine to provide the appropriate processing on the object and provides the means to access the correctly formatted object for distribution.